Xocova (ensitrelvir) is a new drug indicated for the treatment of COVID-19 infection caused by the SARS-CoV-2 coronavirus.

 Xocova: Mechanism of Action of Ensitrelvir

-Xocova (ensitrelvir) is an oral antiviral drug for the treatment of COVID-19 infection caused by the new coronavirus SARS-CoV-2.
+Xocova (ensitrelvir) is an oral antiviral drug for the treatment of COVID-19 infection caused by the SARS-CoV-2 coronavirus.

-The active ingredient in Xocova is ensitrelvir (S-217622), a slow-molecule non-peptidomimetic non-covalent orthosteric selective inhibitor of 3C-like protease (3CLpro), also known as main protease (Mpro), an enzyme necessary for coronavirus replication.
+The active ingredient in Xocova is ensitrelvir (S-217622), a small-molecule non-peptidomimetic non-covalent orthosteric selective inhibitor of 3C-like protease (3CLpro), also known as main protease (Mpro), an enzyme necessary for coronavirus replication.

 SARS-CoV-2, being an enveloped positive-sense (+) RNA virus, enters host cells by binding its S protein to angiotensin-converting enzyme 2 (ACE2) on the cells and then releasing genomic RNA (gRNA) into the cytoplasm after uncoating.
 The cell’s ribosomes then translate the gRNA into the two major polyproteins, pp1a and pp1ab.
 Proteases embedded in viral nonstructural proteins 3 (Nsp3) and 5 (Nsp5), papain-like protease (PLpro) and chymotrypsin-like protease (3CLpro), respectively, cleave pp1a and pp1ab into 16 nonstructural proteins that assemble into replication–transcription complexes (RTCs).
 The latter produce new gRNAs and a set of subgenomic RNAs (sgRNAs) including open reading frames (ORFs) that encode structural viral proteins such as S protein, membrane (M), envelope (E), and nucleocapsid (N) proteins, as well as a number of accessory proteins.
 The newly created gRNAs are translated to produce additional nonstructural proteins, serve as a template for further RNA synthesis, or are packaged into new virions.